Registration has closed for this event. Please contact the event planner for more information.

 Dinner

-We are pleased to announce our distinguished speaker for the upcoming SPP-ARC 2025 annual retreat!
+We are pleased to announce our distinguished invited speakers for the upcoming SPP-ARC 2025 annual retreat!

 Dr. Kanta Subbarao